 So, what about your life science organization?
-Is the intention there, but your knowledge in need of fine tuning?
+Is the intention there, but is your knowledge in need of fine-tuning?

 Let’s look at a few things those in the industry are doing to ensure compliance.

 Monitoring should walk happily, hand in hand with auditing.
 To use a more modern comparison, they should be BFFs (Best Friends Forever).
 Looking carefully at how your business runs, and identifying areas of concern is not about pointing the finger at departments or individuals, but rather a tool to be used for the improvement of all processes and procedures throughout your organization.

 Continuous monitoring allows insight to process anomalies that may be overlooked if left until an audit drags you into reality.

 Don’t be afraid of the “A” word.
 Audits are there to expose all those things that may be happening contrary to your good intention.
 In the simplest terms, audits should identify, correct, and improve.
 Monitoring then acts as a second in command, making sure those improvements are working well.
 See?
 Best friends.

 While I’m not saying you should be thrilled with the prospect of the scrutiny an audit can introduce, just see it for what’s worth.
 That scary audit monster, when confronted is sometimes just a big misunderstood teddy bear.
 Albeit, one with fangs, and wielding a large kitchen knife.